kaon1/kaonbytes/content/post/hybrid-cloud-design/index.md

 In general understanding the **different concepts** of VPCs vs VNETs - Projects vs Accounts vs Subscriptions - Global route tables vs regional route tables etc... could be a **whole book** (that I would not be qualified to write).
 One example that comes to mind which took me by surprise:

-- In GCP - US **East1** is in North Carolina but in AWS US East1 is in **Virginia**.
+- In GCP - US **East1** is in South Carolina but in AWS US East1 is in **Virginia**.
 Something to keep in mind when thinking about traffic latency and regional disaster recovery scenarios.

 ### High Availability